brandongregory/dndhelp/src/5e-build-guides/sling-builds.md

 The easiest way to make a sling work is to give it to a Monk.
 Any Monk can use a sling, as it is a simple weapon, and Monks can make it scale with their martial arts die by choosing it as a dedicated weapon, increasing the damage to keep it competitive with other ranged weapons.
 Choosing to use a sling as your primary weapon, though, can be difficult, as a good portion of the Monk’s damage comes from bonus action attacks, which you’d be missing out on if you only attacked with a sling.

 The Kensei Monk alleviates a lot of those problems.
 [Kensei Monks make great archers](/5e-build-guides/archer-builds/), and using a sling instead of a bow isn’t much different.
-It actually has more synergy with the Monk overall if you take the Crusher feat, as this will also apply to your unarmed attacks if you get stuck in melee.
+It has more synergy with the Monk overall if you take the Crusher feat, as this will also apply to your unarmed attacks if you get stuck in melee.
 The additional movement speed from the Monk class is useful to any ranged character.

 To make a slinger Kensei Monk, choose the sling as one of your Kensei weapons at level 3.
 Another level 3 feature you get is Kensei’s Shot, which allows you to use your bonus action to boost damage for ranged attacks you make on that turn.
 This is notably a free bonus action that does not cost ki points.